So, you want to get a forklift license for free?

 - Rough Terrain Forklifts (Class 7) offered at $59.95

 Your other option is ForkliftTraining.com.
 They are also 100% OHSA compliant and have great beginner and experienced operator courses at low prices as well.
-Rated at 4.8/5 with over 3,500 reviews, this course is also a great starting spot for training.
+Rated at 4.8/5 with over 3,500 reviews, this course is also a great starting spot for training and is clearly a reliable source.
 The best part about getting certified by ForkliftTraining.com is that they offer classes 2 and 7 in their training whereas with CertifyMe.net you would have to purchase another course.
 Here you are getting everything you could possibly need besides class 3.

 - Beginner Forklift Operator (Classes 1, 2, 4, 5, and 7) offered at $59.00